 The application process for the member countries of the Hague Adaptation Convention

 1. You must first file Form I-800A, Application for Determination of Suitability to Adopt a Child from a Convention Country to the United States Citizenship and Immigration Services or USCIS.
 If this petition is approved, you will be eligible for the adaptation process.
-This organization will assess your form, do a background check, fingerprint check, and a home study.
-Based on the results, they will then advise you on the age range and number of children you can adopt.
+This organization will assess your form and do a background check, fingerprint check, and a home study.
+Based on the results, they will then advise you on the age range and the number of children you can adopt.
 They will also explain to you whether or not you are allowed to adopt a child with special needs.

 2. Based on the information you obtained in the previous step, you can select a child that matches your situation from the countries of the Hague Convention.
-To do this, first, your intended country check your documents and USCIS approvals, then offer you children who meet your situation.
+To do this, first, your intended country checks your documents and USCIS approvals, then offer you children who meet your situation.
 Each child’s file contains information such as the child’s background, medical considerations, and special needs.
-In addition, there must be a consent form the child’s parents stating that they are unable to care for their child for some reason.
+In addition, there must be a consent form from the child’s parents stating that they are unable to care for their child for some reason.
 They are also prepared to give the guardship of their child to someone else.

 3. At this step, you must first submit Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative, to the USCIS to evaluate your child’s eligibility to immigrate to the United States.
 You, as a US citizen, will also need to show that you have not yet done the adoption process.
 Otherwise, you can not bring the child to this country.

 4. Once you have selected your child, you can start the visa application process.
-To do this, you must first submit the DS-260, Online Immigrant Visa Application to the embassy and consulate of the child’s country.
+To do this, you must first submit the DS-260 Online Immigrant Visa Application to the embassy and consulate of the child’s country.
 This form contains questions about the child.
 After submitting online, a confirmation page will appear, which you must save.